 After “a lengthy state of separation under the same roof,” she’ll say, in August 1998 she tells Chapman: “I believe and trust that I’ve been released from this…”

-For a final opinion—and maybe to get a sense if Evangelical, Inc. would move against her—she went all the way up the feeding chain.
+For a final opinion, she went all the way up the feeding chain.

 In 2007 she published a sort of memoir, Mosaic: Pieces of My Life So Far, which has almost nothing about her first marriage.
 She does recall, however, in the late ’90s, arriving to play a Billy Graham crusade, and thinking “out of respect, I felt like I needed to tell him that my life was derailing.”